andrewrgarcia/andrewrgarcia/README.md

 ## 🛠️ What I Build

-I treat software as a medium for:
+I treat software as a medium — not just a tool — for:

 * Recursive logic
 * AI interpretability